tercen/tirmo/README.md

-# -operator_resource_settings
+# Operator Sentinel

-A workflow to estimate Tercen operators resource settings.
+The operator sentinel is a bot running workflows to watch and improve operators.

+At the moment, it estimates Tercen operators resource settings or checks guidelines compliance.